Sensorineural Hearing Loss: Symptoms, Causes & Treatments 2023

 • Otoacoustic emission testing.
 These tests are most often used amongst preschool-age children or children with special needs, who may be unable to respond to other behavioral hearing tests because of their age.

-• Tests conducted by an ear, nose, and throat doctor (otolaryngologist), an eye doctor (ophthalmologist), or a geneticist, depending on the cause of the hearing loss.
+• Tests are conducted by an ear, nose, and throat doctor (otolaryngologist), an eye doctor (ophthalmologist), or a geneticist, depending on the cause of the hearing loss.

 Innovative testing solutions have recently been made available to wider populations, including the hearWHO hearing loss screening app,[26] created by the World Health Organization, which is available for download to a smartphone.

-When diagnosing longer-term or sudden hearing loss, a doctor can specify a mild, moderate, or severe level.
+When diagnosing longer-term or sudden sensorineural hearing loss, a doctor can specify a mild, moderate, or severe level.
 The severity of the loss is related to the number of decibels that an individual can no longer hear.
 Mild hearing loss represents a loss of hearing between 26-40 decibels.
 Moderate hearing loss is classified as hearing loss that occurs between 41 – 55 decibels, and severe hearing loss is more than 71 decibels.

 A sensorineural hearing loss audiogram[27] will then be used to quantify and visually display a patient’s level and nature of hearing loss.